 Missing payments because of a money shortage is a tougher problem to fix.
 You may be able to take early action such as contacting your creditors or starting a debt management plan.
-If you’re very behind on payments, you might instead be a good candidate for consolidation or settlement.
+If you’re far behind on payments, you might be a good candidate for consolidation or settlement.

 Make More than the Minimum Payment

 You should strive to pay more than the minimum requirement on your credit card debts.
-Consistently making the lowest possible payment will lead to high interest payments, more time spent in debt and, inevitably, more frustration.
+Consistently making the lowest possible payment will lead to more interest, more time spent in debt and, inevitably, more frustration.